 while inserting eq.~(\ref{quadrupole_ac_velocity_scaling}) into eq.~(\ref{acoustic_velocity_pressure}) gives scaling of the acoustic component (The same far-field scaling holds for the near-field component in eq.~(\ref{Einstein_field_equations_linear_split_solution_far_geometric_field_quadrupole_moment_tensor_radiation_00}) multiplied with $\omega L/c_0$.)
-Orders of magnitude of the amplitudes of gravitational and sound waves in the order of magnitude by the factor $(\omega L/c_0)^2$, which is due to the longitudinal (scalar) nature of sound waves and traces back to the second-order time derivative in eq.~(\ref{quadrupole_moment_tensor_identity}).
-Hence, for acoustically compact sources, longitudinal waves are much weaker than transverse waves\footnote{The same conclusion will follow from the analogy with transverse waves of the vector theory of electromagnetism in section~\ref{ch:aeroacoustic_sound_generation_EMG}.}.
+Orders of magnitude of the amplitudes of gravitational and sound waves differ by the factor $(\omega L/c_0)^2$, which is due to the longitudinal (scalar) nature of sound waves and traces back to the second-order time derivative in eq.~(\ref{quadrupole_moment_tensor_identity}).
+Hence, for compact (non-relativistic) sources, longitudinal waves are much weaker than transverse waves\footnote{The same conclusion will follow from the analogy with transverse waves of the vector theory of electromagnetism in section~\ref{ch:aeroacoustic_sound_generation_EMG}.}.
 However, acoustic observers in fluids detect only the former.

-Derivation of the scaling law based on acoustic spacetime is in a certain sense more natural than Lighthill's original derivation based on fluid dynamics only.
-The full stress-energy tensor is used as the source of waves due to pure instabilities of the background fluid (acoustic vacuum), without a delicate split into the source (flow) and propagation (sound) terms or selection of an appropriate quantity (sound pressure or density), since the waves are a purely geometric perturbation of spacetime and thus decoupled from the dynamics in the bounded source region.
-Transition from the second-order tensor to scalar is done by the choice of the Newtonian gauge, rather than a contraction of the stress-energy tensor in the source term with double divergence.
+The derivation of the scaling law presented here is entirely based on the relativistic formalism and results.
+It has certain advantages over Lighthill's original derivation based on classical fluid dynamics.
+The full stress-energy tensor is used as the source of waves due to pure instabilities of the background fluid (acoustic vacuum), without a delicate split into the source (flow) and propagation (sound) terms or selection of an appropriate quantity (sound pressure or density).
+The waves are a purely geometric perturbation of spacetime and thus decoupled from the dynamics in the bounded source region.
+Transition from the second-order tensor to the acoustic scalar is achieved by the choice of the specific Newtonian gauge for expressing the solution (metric perturbation), rather than by contracting the source term with double divergence.